If you’ve ever seen the movie “Ratatouille,” you may recall that Remy the Rat could see flavors in color. I do this with seasons.

-So each year I try to design a dish that celebrates those colors.
-Some are baroque, others loaded with esoteric ingredients.
-This recipe is neither.
-It’s a simple piece of fish, with simply cooked greens, served with a saffron sauce to easy to make you will wonder you have not made it before.
+That’s where saffron sauce comes in.
+This recipe is a simple piece of fish, with simply cooked greens, served with a saffron sauce to easy to make you will wonder you have not made it before.

 If you want something a little less bracing and creamier, but is still a pretty saffron sauce, try my saffron aioli.